By Joni Moths Mueller

 Riesch has lived that practice ever since that day in 1998.
 “In the position I’m in, you can’t be afraid to ask for help,” he says.
 “You’re not going to get better, do anything, especially with a tragedy such as mine, without help from someone else.
 I’ve tried to live that, to ask for help and give help whenever I can.”

 Riesch greeted me at the door of R&R Insurance Services in Waukesha, Wis., a family-owned company where he has worked for the past 10 years.
 He raised his hand toward me and we touched.
-Later I learn the symbolism of that contact.
+Later I learned the symbolism of that contact.

 I wanted to talk to Riesch about one way he is making good on his promise to give back.
 Marquette has been a beneficiary.